xcart/xcart-docs/_pages/devs_en/getting_started/working-with-database.md

 ```

 The difference between these two approaches is as follows:
-1. `findAll()` method is standard method of Doctrine's repositories that simply returns all objects of that repository;
+1. `findAll()` method is standard method of Doctrine's repositories that simply returns all objects stored in that repository;
 2. `createQueryBuilder()` method indicates that we are going to build our own query to pull subset of objects.
 The details of this query are going to be specified after we create a query builder object (we will talk about it later), but since we do not want to specify any special conditions we simply return the result by calling `getResult()`.
+In short words, we intend to pull a subset of objects in the repository, but since we do not specify any limitations, all objects are returned.

 ## Query builder

-NOTE: the comprehensive guide to query builder can be found in [official Doctrine docs](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/query-builder.html).
-The aim of this section is to give you quick grasp of how it works.

 If we want to use more complex queries, we are going to use query builder object.
 This object allows us to use SQL constructions, but in object-oriented way.

+{% note info %}
+The comprehensive guide to query builder can be found in [official Doctrine docs](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/query-builder.html).
+The aim of this section is to give you quick grasp of how it works.
+{% endnote %}

 If you want to use a condition, we are going to use `andWhere()` method.
 This is an example of pulling all products which cost less than $50: